iclr-blogposts/2026/_posts/2026-04-27-neural-ops-in-biology.md

 - The true dynamics can be represented by a relatively small number of basis functions present in $\Theta$.
 - The measurement space is not too high-dimensional and does not mix many hidden processes.

-Extensions such as SINDy-PI for implicit dynamics, Ensemble-SINDy for robustness to low-data and noise, and SINDy-CRN / Reactive SINDy for biochemical reaction networks broaden the method’s applicability and robustness.
+Extensions such as SINDy-PI for implicit dynamics <d-cite key="kaheman2020sindypi"></d-cite>, Ensemble-SINDy <d-cite key="fasel2022ensemble"></d-cite> for robustness to low-data and noise, and SINDy-CRN / Reactive SINDy for biochemical reaction networks broaden the method’s applicability and robustness.

 Biological systems pose challenges for SINDy: hidden species, cooperative Hill nonlinearities with unknown exponents, and stiff binding/unbinding kinetics can all make sparse recovery difficult, especially from realistically noisy, sparse data.